zeroxf89/agenticSeek/README.md

 ---

-## **Bonus: Setup to run the LLM on your own server**
+## **Setup to run the LLM on your own server**

-If you have a powerful computer or a server that you can use, but you want to use it from your laptop you have the options to run the LLM on a remote server.
+If you have a powerful computer or a server that you can use, but you want to use it from your laptop you have the options to run the LLM on a remote server using our custom llm server.

 On your "server" that will run the AI model, get the ip address